NourBen0/GardeniAR/README.md

 # GardeniAR
 GardeniAR GardeniAR is an enchanting augmented reality app that brings the beauty of gardening indoors.
+With this app, users can plant and nurture virtual plants right in their own rooms.
+Simply launch the app on your device and select from a variety of stunning plants to place and grow within your surroundings.
+Watch as your chosen plants flourish and bloom over time, providing a delightful and immersive experience.
+GardeniAR allows users to bring nature indoors, providing the joy of gardening and the satisfaction of watching plants thrive, all within the convenience of your own space.